 In addition to her work at SEF, Erica Nicole supported private and public agencies as they enhanced their impact on the schooling experiences of Black and poor students in America’s urban schools.
 In 2014 she contributed two chapters to the book: 50 Myths and Lies that Threaten America’s Public Schools.
 She has also designed community-based educational programs for parents in Phoenix, Arizona; adult inmates in Atlanta’s Fulton County Jail; and for homeless and trafficked youth at Covenant House Georgia.

 Erica Nicole has a deep passion for racial and gender equity and workforce development; which inform each of her professional and volunteer commitments.
 She is a member of Delta Sigma Theta, the largest public service sorority with over 250,000 members worldwide, and has served on advisory councils for The Kroc Center in South Phoenix and United Way of Metro Atlanta.

 Erica Nicole holds a Ph.D. in Educational Leadership and Policy Studies from Arizona State University.
-Her specialties include qualitative research, race and gender equity, urban education policy and ghettoization.
+Her specialties include qualitative research, race and gender equity, urban education policy, and hyper/ghettoization.
 She also earned a bachelor’s degree in Public Communication from The American University in Washington, DC.